Our Library’s Great Outdoors

 The Library belongs to you, the public.

-Pleasant places to read and meet outdoors were a priority of the new Site Plan.
-Thanks to the generosity of our Library Trustee, Frank E. Lucente, MD, we were able to install a beautiful Reading Garden during the long days of the pandemic that now provides a wonderful place for reading and reflection.
+Thanks to the generosity of our Library trustee, Frank E. Lucente, MD, we were able to install a beautiful Reading Garden during the long days of the pandemic that now provides a wonderful place for reading and reflection.
 The Reading Garden and its maintenance are completely funded through a private donation.

 With New York State grants and further private gifts, we completed our Walking Path in the fall of 2021.
 The path is ADA-compliant and proceeds through the midst of the Library grounds.
 Six benches along the Path offer space for reading and contemplation, and all have beautiful views of the surrounding hills.

-In the summer of 2022, we are enhancing the landscape around the path with a Pollinator Garden planned and installed by the Cornell Cooperative Extension and a large group of dedicated volunteers.
+Planned and installed by the Cornell Cooperative Extension and a large group of dedicated volunteers, our Pollinator Garden was planted in the spring of 2022.
 The Pollinator Garden project is funded by the Putnam County Soil & Water Conservation District.
-There will be areas of other native garden plantings around the Path benches, which have been generously funded through private donations to provide access and enjoyment for all.
+Other native garden plantings around the Path have been generously funded through private donations to provide access and enjoyment for all.

 Our Staff and Board remain committed to exploring alternative sources of energy to combat climate change.
 We currently purchase all our electricity from a community solar farm and we seek ways to reduce our fossil fuel consumption.